Supporting Students in Distress (Guide)

 The Student Safety and Wellbeing team will attempt to make contact and if needed can initiate a request for a welfare check with the Police and/or ANU UniSafe if the student is living in on campus residence.

-The Student Safety and Wellbeing team will also assess the situation and liaise with ANU UniSafe if contact is not established for further escalation as a missing student under the Student Critical Incident Policy
+The Student Safety and Wellbeing team will also assess the situation and liaise with ANU UniSafe if contact is not established for further escalation as a missing student under the Student Critical Incident Policy.

+Bullying and harassment is repeated, unreasonable and unwelcome behaviour directed towards a person or group that humiliates, offends or intimidates a person or group.
 Discrimination occurs when a person, or group of people, is treated less favourably than another person or group because of their background or certain personal characteristics including their age, gender identity, disability, race, religion, sex, or sexuality.

 If a student discloses they have been impacted by bullying, discrimination or harassment you should: